uberAgent ESA Activity Monitoring makes system activity traceable and searchable.

 When an Activity Monitoring rule matches a risky process, an unusual network connection, or similar activity, uberAgent ESA creates an event in your SIEM (e.g., Splunk).
 Activity Monitoring’s comprehensive, extensible ruleset is powered by uAQL, a feature-rich query language that is both easy to read by humans and fast to process by computers.

-uberAgent ESA comes with hundreds of predefined rules for many common attack vectors and converters for Sysmon rules and Sigma signatures.
+uberAgent ESA comes with hundreds of predefined rules for many common attack vectors, and a converter for Sigma signatures.
 Customizing and extending ESA’s ruleset is explicitly encouraged.

 uberAgent ESA ships with rules from two different sources: vast limits rules and third-party rules.
 The former are curated by vast limits, while the latter are converted from sources such as the Sigma project.